 If you’re eager to learn and willing to stick your head down and work hard, I don’t think you’ll have any problem getting in.
 It’s just a matter of learning the right techniques and applying them with your own creativity.

-The requirements generally stay the same every year, but the specifics change (example: they may change the action of the hand next year).
+The requirements generally stay the same every year, but the specifics change (example: they change the action of the hand drawings each year).

 After I edited my pieces with the prof’s feedback, I kept redoing each piece until I was completely satisfied with it.
-It felt a bit counter-intuitive to redo something from scratch every time I wanted to change something, but I’m glad I worked this way.
+It felt a bit counter-intuitive to redo something from scratch every time instead of just fixing parts, but I’m glad I worked this way.
 It taught me to how to draw efficiently, plus each piece improved overall every time I redid it.

 Perhaps the biggest challenge with the portfolio is time management, but it’s completely doable.
-I was working full time (40+ hours a week) and watercoloring my daily webcomic every morning and evening.
-I found that just a few hours a day was more than enough to work on my portfolio and get it in in time (it was stressful at times though!)
+I was working full time (40+ hours a week) and watercoloring a daily webcomic every morning and evening.
+I found that a few hours a day was more than enough to work on my portfolio and get it in on time (it was stressful at times though!)

 In the next sections, I’ll tell you what to focus on for each piece.

-I found this the toughest.
+I found this part the toughest.
+So do most students.
 You’ve got to convey motion, stance, structure, etc. very quickly.
 The only way to get good at this is to do it a lot.
 Sheridan puts a lot of importance into life drawing.
 In fact, they offer nightly life drawing classes for students to keep practicing.

 I found a studio in Toronto that offered life drawing (Toronto School of Art), so I went about a dozen times and practiced all the time at home from YouTube videos (just search for “life drawing” on YouTube).
 My tutor also helped a lot with pointers and areas to work on.